Embracing Kindness: The Key to a Loving Marriage

 He looked at me and said, “That’s fine!
 Why didn’t you say that?
 I’m willing to do that!
 But why don’t you just say that?”

-I realized in a New York minute that, had I started with a statement of what I wanted instead of why I was miserable, I could have avoided the entire argument.
+I realized in a New York minute that had I started with a statement of what I wanted instead of why I was miserable, I could have avoided the entire argument.
+Lesson learned.

 Wrong.

-We all like to feel appreciated and recognized for contributions to our marriages and families and life in general.
+We all like to feel appreciated and recognized for our contributions to our marriages, families, and life in general.

 It feels good.